We show the value of redeeming Amex points for cash back, gift cards, Amazon, Membership Rewards travel and transfers to travel partners.

-Another travel option that American Express introduced in 2019 was the ability to use Membership Rewards points to bid for upgrades.
-On 21 different airlines, you can use your Membership Rewards at a value of 1 cent per point toward upgrading an economy cash ticket into a premium cabin ticket.
+Another travel option is using Membership Rewards points to bid for upgrades, which American Express introduced in 2019.
+On 21 different airlines, you can use your Membership Rewards at a value of 1 cent per point toward upgrading an economy cash ticket to a premium cabin ticket.

 Transferring points to an American Express travel partner

 Usually, the best deals are to be found by transferring your points to one of American Express’s travel partners.
 It’s possible to more than double your point value if you know where the sweet spots lie, but it’s also slightly more complicated compared to just booking through the American Express travel portal.

 American Express has 22 travel partners – including several major airlines that can take you practically anywhere you want to travel – and your points transfer at a 1:1 rate to most of them.

 The value per point varies wildly by each program, and you also need to consider that American Express charges an excise fee of 0.06 cents for each point you transfer (up to $99) when you transfer to a U.S.-based airline or hotel chain.
 This excise fee is relatively small, but it’s important to consider it when calculating your value.